 The elderly man glared down at her.

 Tawny often felt the same rage from Tillman and had learned to stand up to him.
 Would that work with his father?
 She met his angry, dark eyes with a steady gaze and took a chance.
 “Mr. Rosenbaum, you know as well as I do that your son is a big pain in the ass.
 If I don’t do what he says, he’ll fire me and, sir, I really need this job.”

-STALKING MIDAS is available at Amazon and major online booksellers.
+STALKING MIDAS is available at major online booksellers.